-In this article, an implementation and explanation is given for an Elman RNN.
+In this Python Deep Learning tutorial, an implementation and explanation is given for an Elman RNN.
+The implementation is done in Tensorflow, which is one of the many Python Deep Learning libraries.

 So… What is an Elman RNN?